The Right Way to Create a Marketing Budget

 a pink piggy bank sitting in front of a store

-One of the most often asked questions we receive is, “How much do I spend on marketing?
+One of the most often asked questions we receive is, “How much do I spend on a marketing budget?
 Is there a formula?
 A way to figure it out without guessing?”

 There is.